Real Time Data from NSE, BSE & MCX is distributed to various data vendors as 4 different levels.

 Main Difference between Level 1 and Level 2 Market Data?

 If you are a new trader, then you only need level I market data.
 You can always add Level II data, later, if you wish.

 Level 1 market data provides all of the trading information that is needed to display the price charts.
 This is what you will use to perform analysis and make trading decisions.

 For many traders, watching the constant flurry of changing bids and ask prices on the Level 2 will result in information over-load.
 This could actually have a detrimental effect as opposed to a positive one.

-Level 2 market data might be required for some trading strategies.
-This can typically be used in a scalping strategy, where traders take advantage of short-term patterns they see in the bidding/offering activities of other traders.
+Some trading strategies might require Level 2 market data.
+Typically, this data be used in a scalping strategy, where traders take advantage of short-term patterns seen in the bidding/offering activities of other traders.

 This demonstrates why level 2 data is quite pointless for your average day trader.
 Trading in such small quantities will rarely exhaust the bid price or offer price which they could see on level 1.

 Other than very large institutions, the only other viable market participant who could fully utilize such data would be a high-speed, automatic trading algorithm which pays extremely low commissions.